How is the world's most cutting-edge outdoor resort addressing SDGs/sustainability? Vail Resort (Vail Resort, USA)

 Additionally, Vail Resort partnered with a local refrigeration company to install seven outdoor-air-powered refrigeration units in its on-slope restaurants.
 These systems have reduced the energy consumption of walk-in refrigerators (huge, prefabricated refrigerators that you can walk into) by up to 97%, helping to reduce the amount of electricity needed.
 Additionally, Vail Resort is working with FridgeWise, another Colorado company, to replace the cooling fans and motors in its walk-in refrigerators, aiming to further reduce energy consumption

-Even more impressive, Vail Resort also has two on-site solar farms, which have generated over 70,000 kWh of electricity and prevented over 120,000 pounds of CO2 emissions .
+Even more surprisingly, Vail Resort also owns two solar power facilities within its ski resort grounds.
+These facilities generate over 70,000 kWh of electricity and.have prevented more than £120,000 in CO2 emissions

 Zero landfill by 2030